Rodby - Puttgarden

 Ferries to Germany

-Yes, Scandlines ferries allow cars on board ferries between Rodby and Puttgarden.
+Yes, you can take your car with you on ferries between Rodby and Puttgarden with Scandlines.
 Use our Deal Finder to get live pricing for car ferries between Rodby and Puttgarden.

 No, currently ferry operators do not allow foot passengers to sail between Rodby and Puttgarden.